 Discover the beautiful new Vanessa Arbuthnott Artists’ Collection of fabric designs all printed in the UK on environmentally friendly 100% natural linen.
+(Vanessa Arbuthnott is listed in our directory here)

 I spent a wonderful day in the workshop with fabric designer Vanessa and her daughter, Flora (a natural dyer, print maker and forager) last year.
 The workshop in question was the one attached to Vanessa’s Cotswold home (below) and I was there to learn natural indigo dye techniques (you can read my blog post all about it here).